-- 47.1.
-Employees will not engage in other employment which may interfere with their ability to carry out their duties or impinge on the proper performance of their duties and are encouraged to inform their manager when they engage in other employment which may interfere with their ability to carry out their duties or impinge on the proper performance of their duties. - 47.2.
-For the purpose of ensuring a match between rosters and Employees' availability a permanent Employee will advise the Employer of any secondary employment. - 47.3.
+- 49.1.
+Employees will not engage in other employment which may interfere with their ability to carry out their duties or impinge on the proper performance of their duties. - 49.2.
+In the event an Employee does engage in other employment, they are encouraged to inform their manager. - 49.3.
+To ensure a match between rosters and Employees' availability, a permanent Employee will advise the Employer of any secondary employment.

+49.4.
 Where the Employer has good cause to consider that the secondary employment is contributing to performance issues this will be managed as a disciplinary issue.

-48. SOLICITATION OF RESIDENTS
+50. SOLICITATION OF RESIDENTS

-48.1.
+50.1.
 During employment or within six months of termination of employment, Employees will not actively solicit residents to move to another Care Home.

-49. INTELLECTUAL PROPERTY
+51. INTELLECTUAL PROPERTY

-- 49.1.
-Any material, data or information obtained or created by the Employer or its Employees in the course of their employment for the use of the Employer is the sole and exclusive intellectual property of the Employer. - 49.2.
-Such intellectual property includes but is not limited to: - a. policy manuals; - b. service manuals; - c. quality improvement systems; and - d. other documentation. - 49.3.
-The Employees will not, except within the normal scope of their employment duties and with the express consent of the Employer: - a. remove from the offices of the Employer any such intellectual property in any format including electronic storage, magnetic film, computer files; - b. or copy any such intellectual property in whatever format it may be represented or depicted; or c. act in any way which is inconsistent with or in conflict with the rights of the Employer, as owner of such intellectual property.

-50. MEDIA AND PUBLIC RELATIONS

-- 50.1.
-The Employees covered by this Agreement are not authorised to speak to the media on behalf of the Employer. - 50.2.
-Aside from the Employee's obligation to represent the Employer diligently and appropriately in the course of his or her legitimate duties, the Employee must not represent or attempt to represent the Employer beyond this general capacity, unless expressly authorised by the Employer.

-51. LICENCES AND QUALIFICATIONS

 - 51.1.
+Any material, data or information obtained or created by the Employer or its Employees in the course of their employment for the use of the Employer is the sole and exclusive intellectual property of the Employer. - 51.2.
+Such intellectual property includes but is not limited to: - a. policy manuals; - b. service manuals; - c. quality improvement systems; and - d. other documentation. - 51.3.
+The Employees will not, except within the normal scope of their employment duties and with the express consent of the Employer: - a. remove from the offices of the Employer any such intellectual property in any format including electronic storage, magnetic film, computer files; or - b. copy any such intellectual property in whatever format it may be represented or depicted; or - c. act in any way which is inconsistent with or in conflict with the rights of the Employer, as owner of such intellectual property.

+52. MEDIA AND PUBLIC RELATIONS

+- 52.1.
+Employees are not authorised to speak to the media on behalf of the Employer. - 52.2.
+Aside from the Employee's obligation to represent the Employer diligently and appropriately during their legitimate duties, the Employee must not represent or attempt to represent the Employer beyond this general capacity, unless expressly authorised by the Employer.

+53. LICENCES AND QUALIFICATIONS

-It is each Employee's responsibility to obtain and maintain all licenses and qualifying certificates that entitle him or her to legally practice his or her profession with the Employer. - 51.2.
-Should an Employee lose any such qualification or license that is required to carry out any part of his or her designated duties, the Employer has the right to review the Employee's employment with the Employer. - 51.3.
-The Employer will reimburse the cost of a practicing certificate as it comes due upon provision of the original invoice for registered nurses employed to work as such by the Employer and thus required to hold practicing certificates. - 51.4.
+- 53.1.
+It is each Employee's responsibility to obtain and maintain all licenses and qualifying certificates that entitle him or her to legally practice his or her profession with the Employer. - 53.2.
+Should an Employee lose any such qualification or license that is required to carry out any part of their designated duties, the Employer has the right to review the Employee's employment with the Employer. - 53.3.
+The Employer will reimburse the cost of a practicing certificate as it comes due upon provision of the original invoice for registered nurses employed to work as such by the Employer and thus required to hold practicing certificates. - 53.4.
 Casual Employees are not entitled to reimbursement of a practicing certificate.

-52. ACCIDENT INSURANCE
+54. ACCIDENT INSURANCE

-- 52.1.
-An Employee must notify the Employer within one working day of lodging any claim with the Accident Compensation Corporation ("ACC"), unless this is not possible due to the Employee's injuries or the circumstances of the accident. - 52.2.
-The Employee will provide the Employer with copies of all relevant forms, documentary evidence and medical certificates relating to the Employee's ACC claim, rehabilitation and continued eligibility for compensation.
+- 54.1.
+An Employee must notify the Employer within one working day of lodging any claim with the Accident Compensation Corporation ("ACC") unless this is not possible due to the Employee's injuries or the circumstances of the accident. - 54.2.
+The Employee will provide the Employer with copies of all relevant forms, documentary evidence and medical certificates relating to the Employee's ACC claim, rehabilitation, and continued eligibility for compensation.
 This information to be provided is in addition to what may be required elsewhere in this Agreement.

-53. POLICE CHECKING
+55. POLICE CHECKING

-- 53.1.
-All Employees who work within Bupa Care Services in direct care roles, who are over eighteen years of age, are required to have a New Zealand Police screening check completed as part of the employment process. - 53.2.
-Once employed, to meet the requirements of the Vulnerable Children Act 2014 Regulations, in line with our contractual funding obligations, will undergo every three years once employed
+55.1.
+All Employees who work within Bupa Care Services in direct care roles, who are over eighteen years of age, are required to have a New Zealand Police screening check completed as part of the employment process.

-54. SAVINGS CLAUSE
+56. SAVINGS CLAUSE